cynthiateeters/utter-nonsense/README.md

 Those who saw him ran quickly,

 For fear he should bite.

 r!

 Rattlesnake bite!

 Edward Lear (Nonsense Alphabet 3)

 ![snake](https://user-images.githubusercontent.com/13385801/152665541-7b9f4b78-d166-47ac-873c-22ec28fa17a8.svg)

 With help from Edward Lear (1812-188) we make a page showing how to:

 - Use [Open Props](https://open-props.style/) and its normalize to greatly increase styling speed
-- Self-Host fonts with SASS
+- Use BEM & SASS partials and nesting
-- Use Variable Fonts
+- Use Variable fonts
+- Self-host fonts
 - Build it all with Parcel v2

 ## How to use this repo